UU-tracktech/tracktech/README.md

 #### Installing the container toolkit

-Add the distribution, update the package manager, install nvidia for docker, and restart docker for changes to take effect.
+Add the distribution, update the package manager, install NVIDIA for Docker, and restart Docker for changes to take effect.
-For more information look at the [install guide](https://docs.nvid ia.com/datacenter/cloud-native/container-toolkit/install-guide.html#install-guide)
+For more information, look at the [install guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#install-guide)

 ```bash
 distribution=$(. /etc/os-release;echo $ID$VERSION_ID) \